ShiqiangXia/ultimatehdg_1d/README.md

 ## Potential problems

-1. linespace with precision?
-2. pass GQ points and weights, instead of computing every time
+1. pass GQ points and weights, instead of computing every time
+2. Evaluate error for convolution filtered solution (uh_star is not polynomial in each element.)

 ## To do list

-Rewrite local solver and global solver into different routines because we want to do recovery later.